joepalermo/joepalermo.github.io/_posts/2021-01-24-reflections-on-program-synthesis-and-deep-learning.md

 DALL-E was a recent and amazing step in this direction.
 I was as many people have been [shocked](https://twitter.com/karpathy/status/1346558827643080705) at how effective it is at [generalizing](https://twitter.com/sama/status/1346543962652246017).

-In any case, though models like BERT and GPT-3 are interesting and powerful if used only in ways that don't expose their many limitations, a purely geometric approach to language seems to be lacking something.
+In any case, though models like BERT and GPT-3 are interesting and powerful if used only in ways that don't expose their many limitations.
+A purely geometric approach to language seems to be lacking something.

 ### A Notable Gap

-My favourite example of a problem where geometric approaches (i.e. deep learning) don't work very well is the [DeepMind Mathematics Dataset](https://github.com/deepmind/mathematics_dataset).
+One of my favourite examples of a problem where geometric approaches (i.e. deep learning) don't work very well is the [DeepMind Mathematics Dataset](https://github.com/deepmind/mathematics_dataset).

 DeepMind and OpenAI have [both](https://arxiv.org/abs/1904.01557) [trained](https://arxiv.org/abs/2010.14701) fairly large transformer models on it, treating it as a sequence-to-sequence problem where the input is the question statement and the output is the answer.
 It's a testament to the power of deep learning that this works at all.
 If you restrict concern to the arithmetic problems it's like trying to implement a pocket calculator within the weights of a neural network.
 Yes, amazing that it kinda works, but I'm quite confident that the first systems that satisfactory solve this dataset won't look like that.